 What Is Cardamom?

 Cardamom is a pod spice that comes from the ginger family.
 They are spindle-shaped, with a triangular cross-section and each pod has a number of seeds.
 The entire pod can be added to dishes, or you can use it ground in teas and cakes.
 The seeds inside the cardamom pod are tiny and black, but you can get pods of different colors and sizes depending on the species that you buy.
 Cardamom has a couple of varieties, both black cardamom and green cardamom are the main ones, and you can even find white cardamom.
 This is pretty much the same as green cardamom, though it's been bleached.
 You can find green cardamom pods used in Middle Eastern cuisine and in Nordic recipes, but the Indian and Asian recipes generally tend to have both used throughout their recipes.
-A little more information on both pod types include the following:
+A little more information on both pod types includes the following:

 - Green Cardamom (Elettaria).
 This is what's known as "true" cardamom as it's the most common variety found in your local store.
 It's the main choice used for the sweeter dishes, but you can use them through for savory dishes, too.
 You'll find green cardamom growing in Malaysia, India and Costa Rica.
 Green cardamom is bleached to white sometimes, and you can buy it this way, too.